tychovk/metamundo/readme.md

 ```

-notice `{{ options|tojson|safe }}`
+Notice `{{ options|tojson|safe }}`

 jinja2 has a built-in filter to convert said object to json on the HTML doc

 what's more interesting is that I'm able to pass in this Jinja2 interpolated Python array, within a Angular interpolated controller func

-so I gave this `testController` a piece of data that originated from Python
+`testController` receives a piece of data that originated from Python and then the controller can have functions to work with it.

-and then the controller can have functions to do shit with it
+Django is similar.